Using APOGEE Stellar Parameters

 At the stellar parameter determination step, ASPCAP fits for the parameters [M/H], [α/M] and, for giants, [C/M] and [N/M], using a global fit over the entire spectrum.
 After the parameters are determined, abundances of individual elements (including C and N) are fit using portions (windows) in the spectrum with maximum sensitivity to the abundance of each element.
 For elements that are fit globally and with windows, both abundances are provided (note that the global fit is the one reported with respect to M).

 We have found that [M/H] is closely correlated with [Fe/H].
 For an overall metallicity, users may choose either one; however, note that [M/H] determination may additionally include information from different elements in different temperature ranges.
 Both [M/H] and [Fe/H] have internal (temperature-dependent) calibrations applied to minimize scatter within clusters.

-For α-element abundances, the [α/M] ratio is likely influenced by various elements at different temperatures.
-The ratio is probably most affected by the oxygen abundance at Teff< 4500 due to the prevalence of OH features in the spectrum.
-At warmer temperatures, [α/M] seems to most closely trace Mg and Si.
+The [α/M] ratio is likely influenced by different α-elements at different temperatures.
 As an average over multiple elements, [α/M] may produce higher precision abundances (as judged from internal scatter within clusters) than the abundances of any individual α element.
 Both [α/M] and the individual elemental [X/Fe] abundances have internal (temperature-dependent) calibrations applied to minimize scatter within clusters.

 Degeneracies Between Parameters